AI governance, funding, and training briefing

 Who should attend

-The briefing is built for leaders who need to decide whether their next step is funding review, AI governance, training, tool setup, workflow automation, or a smaller pilot.
+The briefing is built for leaders who need to decide whether their next step is funding review, AI governance, staff training, tool setup, workflow automation, or a smaller pilot.

 Important caveat